What is TNRM?

 After the animal has recovered from surgery, it is subsequently released to the site of capture.
 The strays are then managed back in their original environment.

 With TNRM, the animals’ reproductive capacities are eliminated, leading to a gradual decline in their numbers.
 Sterilized animals also benefit in terms of health, with much lower risks of contracting certain diseases and a longer lifespan.
 Nuisance behaviors such as aggression, territorial marking, etc are also substantially reduced.

 What You Can Do To Help

 We solely rely on public donations to operate.
-Funds collected mainly go to the neutering/spaying of stray animals, vaccinations, medical vet bills, purchasing equipment, maintenance of the TNRM Transit Center and the maintenance of the TNRM Mobile.
+Funds collected mainly go to the neutering/spaying of stray animals, vaccinations, medical vet bills, purchasing equipment, operation of our cat sanctuary.

 If you believe in our cause and would like to contribute, you can donate via Paypal” and attach the link. paypal.me/FOFcalvert or Venmo @FOF-CarolHall